-1. mathematical analysis: this will be the most important part of most every project.
-In it, you will explain how you incorporated the mathematical ideas behind your work of art, your analysis, your story, and you will include any relevant measurements and/or calculations.
+1. mathematical analysis: this will be the most important part of nearly every project.
+In it, you will explain how you incorporated the mathematical ideas into your work of art or your analysis or your story, and you will include any relevant measurements and/or calculations.
 Without a mathematical analysis, or with an insufficient one, your project will be returned ungraded; you will have a week to resubmit it, with a mathematical analysis.
 In your analysis, I will consider its completeness, the sophistication (and correctness) of the analysis, the clarity of the presentation, and the extent to which the mathematics in the project uses or goes beyond what is done in class.

-- 2. the artwork will be assessed according to content, technique (mathematical, that is), aesthetics, and if applicable-innovative solutions to problems you ran into.
-I am not an artist (and this is not an art class), so it would not be fair, reasonable, or even possible for me to put a lot emphasis on artistic merit.
-However, I clearly am going to give more credit to someone who has put a lot of effort into it and created something creative, interesting, and well-done than I am to someone whose work appears to have been done at the last minute.
-Specifically, I will be looking for creativity (both artistic and in the extent and variety of the math), effort (again, while I can't help but notice the artistic effort, the mathematical effort will really be what I'm looking at), and accuracy in measurement. - 3. the project will also be assessed according to how creatively and correctly you have integrated the math and the art.
+- 2. content, mathematical technique, aesthetics, and innovative solutions to problems you ran into: Projects which reflect a lot of effort, creating something creative, interesting, and well-thought-out will earn more points than work that is messy, simplistic, or appears to have been done at the last minute.
+I will be looking for creativity (both artistic and in the extent, depth, and variety of the math), effort (again, while I can't help but notice the artistic effort, the mathematical effort will really be what I'm looking at), and accuracy in measurement. - 3. integration of the math and the art: how creatively and correctly you have integrated the math and the art.
 One thing (but not the only thing) I will consider is how well what you describe in your analysis corresponds to what is present in the art work.

-To illustrate this, and hopefully make it clear, I will discuss a couple of scenarios for the project on perspective.
-This particular project asks you to create a drawing or painting using the perspective techniques we'll be learning, and then to write a description of how you incorporated math into your work and what techniques you used.
-This project (see below) can earn up to 50 points.
+EXAMPLES BASED ON THE PERSPECTIVE PROJECT: This project asks you to create a drawing or painting using the perspective techniques we'll be learning, and can earn up to 50 points.

-• Scenario 1: Amal submits a beautiful painting that clearly took a lot of time.
-Unfortunately, it only demonstrates an understanding of a vanishing point (which most of you already know how to do).
+• Scenario 1: Bailey submits a beautiful painting that clearly took a lot of time.
+Unfortunately, it only demonstrates an understanding of a vanishing point.
 It does not use any of the other perspective techniques we study in class.

-Amal accompanies this painting with a well-written discourse on the artistic meaning of the painting, but as far as the mathematics goes, only explains the symbolic significance of the placement of the vanishing point.
+They accompany this painting with a well-written discourse on the artistic meaning of the painting, but as far as the mathematics goes, only explains the symbolic significance of the placement of the vanishing point.

 Score: 5 points.
-Despite the effort Amal put into this project, neither the artistic nor the written work really addressed the mathematics.
-(10, if her analysis discussed the process of drawing using the vanishing point.)
+Despite the effort Bailey put into this project, neither the artistic nor the written work really addressed the mathematics.

-• Scenario 2: Bailey submits a somewhat awkward and clunky but colorful one-point perspective drawing.
+• Scenario 2: Amal submits a somewhat awkward and clunky but colorful one-point perspective drawing.
 Despite the lack of artistic practice, the analysis makes it clear how much care went into accurately placing each portion, explains correctly the techniques used for reproducing rectangles that are adjacent, reproducing rectangles that are separated, and subdividing rectangles.
 The work and the analysis include every technique covered in class, displayed in a variety of contexts.
 The analysis also includes a discussion of the correct viewing position (including the distance away from the drawing the viewer should stand).

 Score: 40 points.
-Even though the work was not as good artistically as Amal's, Bailey worked hard to create a work that carefully and creatively incorporated all the ideas we learned, and described it clearly and well.
+Even though the work was not as good artistically as Bailey's, Amal worked hard to create a work that carefully and creatively incorporated all the ideas we learned, and described it clearly and well.
 The only thing she did not do was to include an overlay that showed primary vanishing point, at least some of the lines approaching the vanishing point, and the secondary vanishing point that was used to draw a square in perspective.